- Everyone in BC has ready access to the legal information & resources they need.

 - practice management & technology resources

-Courthouse Libraries BC supports access to legal information for the general public primarily with the LawMatters program in public libraries and free online information through Clicklaw and Clicklaw Wikibooks.
+In addition to CLBC’s print and digital collections, we support access to legal information for the general public primarily with the LawMatters program in public libraries and free online information through Clicklaw and Clicklaw Wikibooks.

-- reasonable purchase and ongoing costs
+- appropriate purchase or licensing costs

 - value for money